-Agency/Group/Organization Catholic Charities Bureau, Inc St. Augustine Regional Office Agency/Group/Organization Type Services - Housing Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-homeless Services-Health Services-Education Services - Victims What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
+6 Agency/Group/Organization St. Johns County Legal Aid Agency/Group/Organization Type Housing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Homeless Needs - Families with children Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-St. Johns County is committed to considering all input is received in a collaborative and cooperative manner for a fully comprehensive approach.
-The County seeks citizen engagement via community meetings, surveys, consultations, focus groups, and Public Notices according to our Citizen Participation Plan.
+Identify individuals and families to provide legal advice to prevent homelessness.